Abraham Mateo: 2017–2021: Transition to urban music and positioning in Latin America

 In 2017, Mateo embarked on a new phase in his career, adopting a more urban and Latin sound while maintaining elements of his Spanish roots.
 He began working with managers Armando Lozano and Edgar Andino to support his internationalization efforts.
 That same year, he released "Loco Enamorado" featuring Puerto Rican artists Farruko and Christian Daniel.
-The track became a breakout hit across Latin America and the U.S., reaching #6 on Billboard's Latin Pop Songs and charting on Hot Latin Songs, Latin Airplay, Latin Rhythm Airplay, and Mexico Airplay.
+The track became a breakout hit across Latin America and the U.S., reaching No. 6 on Billboard's Latin Pop Songs and charting on Hot Latin Songs, Latin Airplay, Latin Rhythm Airplay, and Mexico Airplay.
 It was certified 4× Platinum (US Latin), 3× Platinum in Mexico, 2× Platinum in Spain, and Platinum or Gold in several other countries including Argentina, Chile, Colombia, and Peru.

 Later in 2017, Mateo released "Háblame Bajito", featuring rap icon 50 Cent and pop singer Austin Mahone.
 The video premiered exclusively on Billboard, and the single was certified Platinum in US Latin and Mexico, and Gold in Spain and Argentina.
 In early 2018, he received a nomination for Best New Latin Artist at the iHeartRadio Music Awards, reflecting his growing impact in the Latin music world.
 Later that year, he scored his first Billboard Latin Airplay number one with "Se Acabó El Amor", alongside Jennifer Lopez and Yandel, becoming the youngest male artist to top that chart.
 The single went Platinum in the U.S. cementing his position within the Latin urban genre.
 He also collaborated on "Jungle" with Pitbull, "30 de Febrero" with Ha*Ash, the remix of "Quiéreme" with Farruko, Jacob Forever, and Lary Over, and "Loco por ti" with the Argentine duo MYA and Colombian singer Feid.

 During his XIII Tour promoting the album A Cámara Lenta, Mateo performed in Spain, Argentina (including Luna Park and Teatro Gran Rex), Uruguay, and Peru, and held showcases in Guatemala, Costa Rica, Panama, and the Dominican Republic.
 In Mexico, he toured with Mau y Ricky, performing at venues such as the Pepsi Center, Auditorio Telmex, and Auditorio Metropolitano.
 He also performed at the Festival Presidente in the Dominican Republic and held a concert in Miami during Formula 1 events.

 In 2019, Mateo released "Me Vuelvo Loco" with CNCO and "¿Qué Ha Pasao?" with Sofía Reyes as previews of his sixth studio album, Sigo a lo Mío, released in 2020.

 The album features collaborations with Manuel Turizo and Becky G, and includes the track "Esta Cuarentena", written during the COVID-19 pandemic.
 The title track addresses the online harassment Mateo experienced during his adolescence.
 He released "Qué Será" with Leslie Grace, collaborated with Omar Montes and Lérica on "Pegamos Tela," which became a hit in Spain, participated in the charity single "Pa' La Cultura," led by David Guetta, and also released the afro-pop track "Sanga Zoo" with Farruko and Nigerian artist Davido.